Take precautions with hantavirus. Recent cruise ship outbreak spotlights this rare, deadly infection.

 What kind of mice spread hantavirus?
 How do I know what kind of mice I might have if I see them?

 Deer mice spread hantavirus.
 They have distinct tails that are dark on top and lighter on the bottom.
 But most people who get hantavirus don’t see mice.
-So, it’s best to take precautions any time you are dealing with mice and are cleaning up droppings.
+So, it’s best to take precautions whenever you are dealing with mice and cleaning up droppings.

 What if I don’t see a mouse?
 Am I still in danger of getting hantavirus?

-In about a third of all confirmed cases where humans got hantavirus, people said they never saw a mouse, Bryan said.
+In about a third of all confirmed cases in which humans contracted hantavirus, people said they never saw a mouse, Bryan said.

 “So any time you’re going in and clearing out those areas, it’s important to be aware of it,” Bryan said.